dekuNukem/exixe/getting_started.md

 ![Alt text](resources/soldered.jpg)

-It's also a good idea wrap the bottom of IN-14 tubes with heat-shrink tubing or electric tape like the one on the right, to prevent backlight leaking.
+It's also a good idea to wrap the bottom of IN-14 tubes with heat-shrink tubing or electric tape like the one on the right, to prevent backlight leaking.

 ## Try some examples!